Krakow

 What to Know Before You Go

 For literally hundreds of years, tourists have enjoyed the underground wonders of Wieliczka Salt Mine, and the easiest and most popular way to visit is via the traditional 'Tourist Route.'
 The Wieliczka Salt Mine Tourist Route takes you through 3.5km of the underground mine over the first 3 of its 9 levels, reaching a maximum depth of 135 metres below ground.
 The guided tour takes 2-3 hours, and comprises several of the biggest highlights of the underground realm, including a saline lake and the famous St. Kinga's Chapel.
-The route is designed to be accessible for people of all ages in average physical condition, but do bear in mind that it involves lots of walking, and over 800 stairs.
+The route is designed to be accessible for people of all ages in average physical condition, but do bear in mind that it involves lots of walking, and over 800 stairs (most descending, but still).
 Wear comfortable shoes and dress so that you'll be comfortable over several hours in the steady year-round underground temperature of 17 degrees Centigrade.

 Food and snacks, including a proper restaurant, is available 125 metres underground, which you will reach after about 2 hours.
 Toilets can be used in 2 places along the route.
 There is no cell phone service underground, however there is a designated area where wi-fi is available if necessary.
-Due to the COVID-19 pandemic, all visitors must wear face masks throughout the duration of their time underground, in the ticket offices, and in the above ground buildings of the mine.

 If you want to endear yourself to the guides, memorise the wonderful words Szczęść Boże (shtench boes-zyuh); this essential, unpronounceable bit of miner’s lingo effectively means ‘God be with you’ and substitutes for Dzień dobry (‘hello’) when underground.